whotterre/whotterre/README.md

 <h2> About Me </h2>

-- 🔭 I’m currently working on Github projects
+- 🔭 I’m currently reading papers on Consensus Algorithms in Distributed Systems

 - I love video game soundtracks and instrumentals as well :)